anne-gcd/MTG-Link/test/full_test/README.md

 #### Simulated dataset without reference sequence

 Simulated run with solutions obtained for different values of `-k` and `-a`, the qualitative evaluation being performed with the flanking contigs information:
-`mtglink.py DBG -gfa test.gfa -bam test.bam -fastq reads.sorted.fastq -index barcoded.shelve -k 61 51 41 31 21 -out results_MTGLink_DBG`
+`mtglink.py DBG -gfa test.gfa -bam test.bam -fastq reads.sorted.fastq.gz -index barcoded.shelve -k 61 51 41 31 21 -out results_MTGLink_DBG`

 Results:
 For this run, you should get the following: